LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/quick-start.md

  * Key: **NSCameraUsageDescription**, Value: "Camera Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS"

 <div class="important">
-Important:

-**This step is required in order to be able to upload your host app into the App Store, as SDK 2.0 has the ability to share photos from the camera and/or photo library.**
+This step is required in order to be able to upload your host app into the App Store, as SDK 2.0 has the ability to share photos from the camera and/or photo library.
 </div>

 _**Note: Due to Apple policy, this step is mandatory even if the photo sharing feature is disabled in the SDK.**_